NatalieP-J/rcapogee-plots/README.md

 # rcapogee-plots

-This repository is home to code for plotting and analysing red clump stars from APOGEE, including Ipython Notebooks.
+Home to code for spectra analysis of red clump stars from the APOGEE survey.